 Who to Ask for a Job Reference

-Who should you ask to provide references?
+Many types of contacts make good references.
 Most commonly, you will ask your former employers and supervisors to be references for you.
 However, you can also include other people with whom you’ve had a professional relationship.
 For example, you might include colleagues, business contacts, customers, clients, or vendors.

+Choose people who know your work.
 Your references should also know you (or your work) well.
 This knowledge will help the person to discuss your strengths and character in detail.

+Be sure they have the time.
 It's also important to select references who will respond in a timely manner to inquiries from prospective employers.
 When an employer is serious about possibly hiring you, you will want to have references who will get back to them right away.

 Professional vs. Personal References